chetbae/quantum-pacman/README.md

-# Pacman (web)
+# Quantum Pacman

-This is an online game of Pacman
+This is an online game of the classic game of Pacman but with a quantum twist!

-## Instructions
+## Quantum Features
+Welcome to the classic arcade game Pacman but with a quantum physics twist!H ere’s how to play:

-Use the WASD or the arrow keys on your keyboard if you are on PC
+<br> Use the WASD or the arrow keys on your keyboard if you are on PC
-<br>Use the arrow symbols/buttons to move
-<br>Eat all pellets (balls) to win the round
-<br>Eat a power pellet (a big ball) to get a chance to eat them
-<br>PS: you can only eat them if they are blue, and they can respawn
-<br>Eat a fruit for a bonus score, many different friuts on different rounds
-<br>You can pause the game (pause button is at the top left corner)
-<br>You can also mute the sounds (next to the pause button)
-<br>You have 3 lives before it is game over
-<br>If you keep playing, you could gain an extra life
+<br> Gobble and swallow pellets to gain points.
+<br> Careful!
+The ghosts (inky, blinky, pinky, and clyde) exist to hunt you down.
+But in this game, they act as quantum particles!
+<br> What does this mean?
+It means the position of all ghosts is not deterministic but instead given as probability distribution.
+Effectively, this makes all ghosts invisible, and there is little certainty in their position at any given time.
+<br> Wait!
+When Pacman eats a certain number of pellets, he will ‘flash’ himself around a certain radius, making the area around him visible where all ghosts caught inside will ‘collapse’ to their true positions.
+<br> When Pacman consumes a power-pellet, he will flash the entire board, forcing all ghosts to collapse to their positions and making them vulnerable to consume so that their flesh are quantified into points.

 ## Features